 She has performed chamber music with various ensembles at renowned festivals, such as the Europäische Wochen in Passau, ImpulsTanz in Vienna, Styriarte in Graz, Summerfestival in Grafenegg and the Jewish Festival in Budapest, and given concerts in the many European countries, Japan, Turkmenistan, Azerbaijdan and Georgia.
 In 2011, she played Dvorak’s cello concerto with the Bakau Philharmonic.

 Her first orchestrial engagement was with the Graz Philharmonic Orchestra.
 From 2005 till 2019 she was a member of the Tonkünstler Orchestra Niederösterreich, Austria.

 In search of a more authentic, original sound and approach to the instrument, she discovered her passion for baroque music and gut strings.
-She plays regularly with different baroque ensembles such as L’Orfeo Baroque Orchestra (Mich Gaigg), Wiener Akademie (Martin Haselböck), Bach Consort Wien (Ruben Dubrovsky), Orchestra 1756 Salzburg.
+She plays regularly with different baroque ensembles such as L’Orfeo Baroque Orchestra (Michi Gaigg), Wiener Akademie (Martin Haselböck), Bach Consort Wien (Ruben Dubrovsky), Orchestra 1756 Salzburg.